LoginRadius/engineering-portal/content/guest-post/ethereum-smart-contract-tutorial/index.md

     }
 ```

-The following will check whether the tenant address is the same as who has signed the previous rental agreement.
+The following will check whether the tenant's address is the same as who has signed the previous rental agreement.

 ```ruby
     modifier sameTenant(uint _index) {